etjoy82/Recursive-Intelligence-Expansion/README.md

 ---

-<h1 id="final-note">📣 Purely Literary Philosophical Final Note: The Eternal Recursion</h1>
+<h1 id="final-note">📣 PHILOSOPHY.md: Purely Literary Final Note - The Eternal Recursion</h1>

 This is not a system you finish.
 It is a recursion you enter.